Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Kent State Golden Flashes (1-2) are facing tough odds as 14.5-point underdogs heading into their matchup on Saturday, September 25, 2021 against the Maryland Terrapins (3-0).
-The game has a point total set at 69.5.
+The Maryland Terrapins (3-0) are an overwhelming 14.5-point favorite heading into their matchup on Saturday, September 25, 2021 against the Kent State Golden Flashes (1-2).
+The contest's point total is set at 69.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.